graphql-dotnet/server/README.md

 The HTTP middleware needs an `IGraphQLRequestDeserializer` implementation:
 > .NET Core 3+:
-> `dotnet add package GraphQL.Server.Serialization.SystemTextJson`
+> `dotnet add package GraphQL.Server.Transports.AspNetCore.SystemTextJson`
 > Legacy (prior to .NET Core 3):
-> `dotnet add package GraphQL.Server.Serialization.NewtonsoftJson`
+> `dotnet add package GraphQL.Server.Transports.AspNetCore.NewtonsoftJson`
 > (or your own)

 For more information on how to migrate from Newtonsoft.Json to System.Text.Json see